nllz/IRTF-HRPC/draft-association.md

 Cases and examples
 ==================

-Whereas the right to freedom of assembly and association protects collective expression, systems and protocols than enable comunal communication between people or between servers allow these rights to prosper.
-The Internet itself was originally designed as "a medium of communication for machines that share resources with each other as equals" {{NelsonHedlun}}.
-In this sense, decentralized architectures that protect anonimity and privacy, assure a resilient network of speakers and recipients or receivers and thus ensure better conditions for the exercise of such freedoms in the online environment.
-At the same time, centralized solutions have enabled people to group together in recognizable places and helped the visbility of groups.
-Here we will discuss different cases to bring out the affordances of different protocols, technologies and architectual features.
+The Internet has become a central mediator for collective action and collaboration.
+This means the Internet has become a strong enabler of the rights to freedom of association and assembly.

+Here we will discuss different cases to bring out the characteristics and consequences of different protocols, technologies and architectural features.
 This issue is particularly timely since an increasing trend of centralization and consolidation on the Internet can be observed.
-This is trend can be parallely observed on the application level, among Content Distribution Networks, hosting providers, as well as Internet access providers.
+This trend can be parallely observed on the application level, among Content Distribution Networks, hosting providers, as well as Internet access providers.
 Through the discussion of specific case we will try to further understand how this impact freedom of assembly, freedom of association as well as the distributed nature of the Internet {{RFC1287}}.

 ## Communicating